B.E. Information Science

 Database Management Laboratory

-Students learn about the principles of database design, including entity-relationship modelling, normalization, and schema design.
+Students learn about the principles of database design, including entity-relationship modelling, normalisation, and schema design.
 It involves writing and executing SQL queries to retrieve, insert, update, and delete data from databases.
 Students learn about SQL syntax, data manipulation language (DML), and data definition language (DDL) commands.
-They learn techniques for securing databases against unauthorized access, data breaches, and other security threats with various authentication, authorization, encryption, and auditing mechanisms.
+They learn techniques for securing databases against unauthorised access, data breaches, and other security threats with various authentication, authorisation, encryption, and auditing mechanisms.
 This could involve developing database-backed web applications, e-commerce platforms, or information management systems.

 Computer Network Laboratory